crawl/crawl/crawl-ref/docs/crawl_manual.rst

   skills.

 Kobolds (Ko)
-  Kobolds are small, mysterious creatures of unknown origin.
-They are well suited to lurking in the darkness of the Dungeon, and have a reduced range of vision which also reduces the range at which they can be seen by enemies.
+  Kobolds are small, ugly creatures with few redeeming features.
+They are not the sort of people you would want to spend much time with, unless you happened to be a Kobold yourself.

-  They are competent in combat, especially with short blades, maces or crossbows, and are comfortable with all forms of magic.
-They are also very adept at using magical devices.
-Their small size makes them unable to wield large weapons, but they are agile and stealthy, and advance in levels as quickly as Humans.
+  They tend to be more agile and weaker than Halflings, and are slightly more talented at using most types of magic, particularly necromancy.
+They are competent in combat, especially with short blades, maces or crossbows, and are also very adept at using magical devices.
+They often live as scavengers, surviving on carrion (which they can eat even when not hungry), but are carnivorous and can only eat meat.
+Kobolds advance in levels as quickly as Humans.
+Like Halflings, Kobolds cannot wield large weapons.

 Demonspawn (Ds)
-  Demonspawn are horrible half-mortal, half-infernal creatures.
+  Demonspawn are horrible half-mortal, half-infernal creatures - the flip side of the Demigods.
 Demonspawn can be created in any number of ways: magical experiments, breeding, unholy pacts, etc. Although many Demonspawn may initially be indistinguishable from those of pure mortal stock, they will inevitably grow horns, scales or other unusual features.
 Powerful members of this class of beings also develop a range of unholy abilities, which are listed as mutations.

-  Demonspawn advance slowly in experience and learn most skills slightly slower than Humans, although they are talented at some forms of magic.
-They learn Invocations especially quickly, although the good gods will not accept their worship due to their unholy nature.
+  Demonspawn advance slowly in experience and learn most skills at about the same rate as do Demigods.
+However, they are a little better at fighting and conjurations and much better at necromancy and invocations.
+Note that unlike Demigods, they can take on gods, although not all will accept them.

-Djinn (Dj)
-  Djinn are beings of smokeless fire.
-They enter the world spontaneously and without explanation, born with a tireless hunger for knowledge and adventure.
-  Djinn have a unique relationship with magic: rather than learning spells from books, their spells come from within, welling up from their fiery core as they gain experience.
-They draw from that same fiery core to cast spells - for Djinn, magical power and health are one and the same.

-  As elemental beings, Djinn are immune to poison and highly resistant to fire, though cold damage is deeply inimical to them.
-Since they float through the air without need for legs or feet, they cannot wear boots.

-  Djinn are middlingly competent at most forms of physical combat, but have a particular aptitude for spellcasting.
-Their Spellcasting skill grants the same level of spell success and power that other species need multiple skills to reach.
+Centaurs (Ce)
+  The Centaurs are another species of hybrid creatures: horses with Human torsos.
+They usually live in forests, surviving by hunting.

+  Centaurs can move very quickly on their four legs, and are excellent with bows and other missile weapons; they are also reasonable at fighting in general while being slow learners at specific weapon skills.
+They advance quite slowly in experience levels and are rather sub-par at using magic.
+Because of their body shape, they receive reduced protection from the body armour they wear.

 Spriggans (Sp)
   Spriggans are small magical creatures distantly related to Elves.
 They love to frolic and cast mischievous spells.

-  They are poor fighters and have little physical resilience, but they move extremely quickly and stealthily, and are incredible at dodging attacks.
+  They are poor fighters and have little physical resilience, though they are incredibly skilled at dodging attacks.
 They are terrible at destructive magic - conjurations, summonings, necromancy and elemental spells.
-On the other hand, they are excellent at other forms of magic and at evoking magical items.
-Their size makes them unable to wear most armour.
+On the other hand, they are excellent at other forms of magic, and are very good at moving silently and quickly.
+So great is their speed that a Spriggan can overtake a Centaur.
+Due to their tiny size, they need very little food.
+  However, they are herbivorous and cannot eat meat.
+Their size also makes them unable to wear most armour.
 They cannot wield large weapons, and even most smaller weapons require both hands to be wielded by a Spriggan.

 Tengu (Te)
   The Tengu are an ancient and feared species of bird-people with a legendary propensity for violence.
 Basically humanoid with bird-like heads and clawed feet, the Tengu can wear all types of armour except helmets and boots.
-Despite their lack of wings, powerful Tengu can fly magically, and their movement speed and evasion are increased slightly while flying.
+Despite their lack of wings, powerful Tengu can fly magically, and very powerful members of this species can stay in the air indefinitely.
+Their movement speed and evasion are increased slightly while flying.

   They are experts at all forms of fighting, including the magical arts of combat (conjurations, summonings and, to a lesser extent, necromancy).
 They